t3gemstone/sdk/README.md

 ## What is it?

-This project includes all the necessary work for compiling the operating system, kernel, and other tools found on T3 Gemstone boards, and is intended for developers who wish to prepare a Linux Distribution.
+This project includes all the necessary work for compiling the operating system, kernel, and other tools found on T3 Gemstone boards, and is intended for developers who wish to prepare a GNU/Linux Distribution.

 All details related to the project can be found at https://docs.t3gemstone.org/en/sdk.
 Below, only a summary of how to perform the installation is provided.